Bhinod Bacha: Controversies

-Following the Quatre Bornes house fire on 6 June 1994 during which his wife Kathleen and son Lamesh died, Sir Bhinod Bacha and his companion Joyce Castellano were jailed and faced murder charges.
+Following the Quatre Bornes house fire on 6 June 1994 during which his wife Kathleen and son Lamesh Popo died, Sir Bhinod Bacha and his companion Joyce Castellano were jailed and faced murder charges.
 However they were both acquitted in 1996.
+A few weeks after the 1994 house fire Harish Boodhoo held a public meeting during which he requested a proper investigation into the 1980's murder of Bacha's first wife Rubee Pillay, the death of Bacha's house-maid by suffocation, as well as the murder of a foreign pilot of Air Mauritius at Pointe d'Esny.